Grams Of Sugar Into Teaspoons

 Beyond granulated sugar, various other sugars are used in cooking and baking, each with its own unique properties and conversion rates.
 Here's a closer look:

 • Brown Sugar (Light and Dark): Brown sugar is granulated sugar with molasses added, giving it a characteristic brown color and slightly moist texture.
 The molasses content slightly affects the density, but the conversion remains relatively similar to granulated sugar—approximately 4 grams equals 1 teaspoon.
-However, light and dark brown sugar can vary in moisture content, leading to slight differences in weight.
+That said, light and dark brown sugar can vary in moisture content, leading to slight differences in weight.

 • Caster Sugar (Superfine Sugar): Caster sugar has a finer grain than granulated sugar, making it dissolve more quickly.
 Its density is similar to granulated sugar, so the conversion remains approximately 4 grams per teaspoon.